WardBrian/wardbrian.github.io/_posts/2025-01-20-polyglot-sphinx.md

 Finding this package actually delayed the writing of this article, because I took some time to try it out in BridgeStan.
-I found a few issues, but the maintainer was incredibly responsive and they have all been resolved or sufficiently worked around.
+I found a few issues, but the maintainer was incredibly responsive and the issues have all been resolved or sufficiently worked around.

 So, you know the drill.
 Here's what I have in `conf.py`: